Baffin Island: Economic resources

 The Hall Peninsula of southern Baffin Island includes the Chidliak Kimberlite Province, which had been found to include kimberlite pipes of diamond-bearing kimberlite.

+The Mary River iron ore mine began operating in 2015, and shipped 4.2 million tonnes of iron ore in 2023.

-Baffin Island in popular culture
+In popular culture

 The White Dawn is a 1974 film set on and filmed on Baffin Island.
 All performers except three Hollywood actors were Inuit who spoke their own language.

+The opening scene of the 1977 James Bond film, The Spy Who Loved Me, featuring a cliff jump and parachute drop on skis, was filmed at Mount Asgard in Auyuittuq National Park on Baffin Island.

+The Polar Star Couloir, on Mount Beluga in the Kangiqtualuk Uqquqti (Sam Ford Fjord) area near Clyde River, is listed in Fifty Classic Ski Descents of North America as a backcountry skiing feature.